In space no one can hear you scream.

 The scenes Scott worked back into the 2003 cut of the film have also been indexed on Disc One so they can be viewed separately.
 One can also access the portions of the feature commentary that cover these scenes from the index.
 In other words, if you don’t care for the new cut of the film, you can still check out the added scenes via a standard DVD deleted scenes menu.
 A deleted scenes marker is also available when watching the 2003 cut.
 It indicates in the bottom right corner of the frame when you’re viewing a scene not in the theatrical cut.
 Subtitle options are disabled when the deleted scenes marker is being played.

-Finally, Ridley Scott provides a brief introduction to the new cut of the film, explaining its genesis and how he views it in relation to the 1979 cut.
-It's brief, blunt, and much appreciated.
+Finally, Ridley Scott introduces the new cut of the film, explaining its genesis and how he views it in relation to the 1979 cut.
+It’s brief, blunt, and much appreciated.

 Chestburster: Creature Design is a multi-angle featurette that presents the raw, two-camera coverage of the infamous scene in which the baby alien makes its first appearance.
 You can toggle between the two camera angles, or watch them simultaneously, as well as selecting whether you want to listen to the production audio or a commentary by Scott.
 The piece is a study in how practically Scott shot these key sequences, giving them life and energy with precise editing later on.
 It’s also fascinating to watch Ian Holm, on whom one of the cameras is nearly always trained: he plays the entire scene as though Ash is waiting expectantly for the creature to burst out of Kane.